U.S. Alerts

 Night

-Monday Night: Showers likely and possibly a thunderstorm before 1am, then a chance of showers.
-Mostly cloudy, with a low around 36.
-Breezy, with a north northwest wind 18 to 21 mph, with gusts as high as 30 mph.
-Chance of precipitation is 60%.
+Monday Night: Showers and possibly a thunderstorm.
+Low around 45.
+Breezy, with an east wind 16 to 21 mph, with gusts as high as 30 mph.
+Chance of precipitation is 80%.

 Breezy